⌘ Local insight · behaviour

 What is Kreuzberg known for?

 Kreuzberg is Berlin's most culturally layered neighbourhood — Turkish community, techno clubs, East Side Gallery, and the city's most politically engaged street art.
-For a Family Traveller it is Berlin at its most alive: chaotic, creative, genuinely multicultural Local detail: Berghain on Sunday morning starts from Saturday night.
+For a Food Lover it is Berlin at its most alive: chaotic, creative, genuinely multicultural Local detail: Berghain on Sunday morning starts from Saturday night.
 Locals know to arrive with no cameras, dress in black, and go alone rather than in groups.

 How do I get from Berlin airport to Kreuzberg?